MicrosoftDocs/Viva/Viva/goals/configuring-okrs.md

 - T = 50 (Target)
 - P = 40 (Progress made)

-Here’s how the key result’s progress is used to calculate scaled progress:
+Here is how the key result’s progress is used to calculate scaled progress:

 [P−S/T−S]∗100

 So for this key result, the scaled progress would be [10/20]∗100 =50%.

-## Roll-up of progress for objectives tracked by KPI
+### Roll-up of progress for objectives tracked by KPI

 You can use a KPI (Key Performance Indicator) metric when you want to set custom "start" and "target" values to your objective.
 Objectives tracked using KPI metrics are associated with "Units".
 Units represent the method of measuring an objective’s progress.
 Viva Goals supports two types of units - **Numeric** and **% based**.
 The roll-up of progress for each of these units is calculated differently.